amlt-by-coinfirm/AMLT-Report-oracle/docs/IBaseAMLOracle.md

 The fee is paid during fetch.
 Anyone with a balance for the fee can call this function: no boarding needed.
+If the maxFee is **not set** (maxFee == 0), the price must be verified during this very transaction, in order to avoid transaction ordering attacks.
 On successful execution, {AMLStatusFetched} EVM event is emitted.